tombull/office365-smtp-proxy/README.md

 * Message queueing (if this is even a good idea)
 * SMTP authentication
 * Allow running as a service on Windows
+* Test with wider variety of devices
+* Implement unit tests